vinbyte/num2words/README.md

-# Number to Word
+# Number to Words

-Golang package to convert number into word.
-For example : `48` become `forty-eight`.
+Golang package to convert number into words.
+For example : `148` become `one hundred forty-eight`.
 Inspired by this python library [num2words](https://github.com/savoirfairelinux/num2words).

 ## Install